-You are outside the UK You are inside the UK the date of application is the date that you pay your application fee which is the date shown on your payment receipt. the date of application is the date of posting or date delivered by courier to the Home Office.
+You are outside the UK You are inside the UK the date of application is the date that you pay the date of application is the date of posting or your application fee which is the date shown on date delivered by courier to the Home Office. your payment receipt.